jerm1812/BrickBreaker/README.md

 - Start: starts the game
 - Restart: resets the game to the original state
 - Disable/enable abyss: toggles whether the ball can be lost

+#### paddle bounce
+- Edge right and left: depending on which direction the ball is traveling the ball will speed up or reverse directions
+- Inner right and left: depending on which direction the ball is traveling the ball will speed up or slow down
+- Middle: normal bounce